sahithyandev/s3/src/content/docs/database-systems/basics/10-normalization.md

 :::note

-In most cases, normalization is done up to BCNF.
-If that's not enough, normalization can be done up to 4NF or 5NF.
+Usually the goal in a relational database design is:
+- BCNF
+- Lossless-join decomposition
+- Dependency preservation

+If that's not achievable, either dependency preservation is left or 3NF is used.

 :::